 2. Format: The plan shall consist of two (2) sections:

 a.
 Wildfire Risk Assessment: This portion of the plan includes a map and narrative describing the status of the land to be developed.
 At a minimum, the following must be included:

+No edits within the next sections the 2 sections

 3. Submittal, Implementation and Verification: